- Global Policy

 Chemical Product Review Team

-The Product Compliance Team (PCT) also has a subgroup, the CRT, that reviews and approves new Pitney Bowes branded chemical products prior to sale, to ensure they meet PB’s safety requirements, have appropriate safety datasheets (SDS) and are properly tracked for regulatory reporting.
+The PCT also has a subgroup, the CRT, that reviews and approves new Pitney Bowes branded chemical products prior to sale, to ensure they meet PB’s safety requirements, have appropriate safety datasheets (SDS) and are properly tracked for regulatory reporting.
 Over the past three years, the team has been working to transition our SDS to align with the United Nations Globally Harmonized System of Classification and Labeling of Chemicals.
 The new 16-section SDS and labels will allow our customers and employees to better classify, communicate and understand chemical hazards.
 Our safety data sheets can be found at the following link: https://www.pitneybowes.msdss.com.

 Environmental Compliance Training